 - Learn about the condition.

 Being informed can help you understand how best to help your child.
 Local or national CP organizations can help, especially in dealing with the impact of daily emotional and lifestyle issues.
-Talk with your doctor or call your local hospital for suggestions.
+Talk with your doctor for suggestions.

 - Learn about your child's educational rights.